-With one of the most challenging and stringent regulatory environments of any industry, pharmaceutical manufacturing requires meticulous adherence to quality standards and process controls.
+With one of the most challenging and stringent regulatory environments of any industry, pharma manufacturing requires meticulous adherence to quality standards and process controls.

 On top of operating within the boundaries set by this regulatory environment, the pharmaceutical market should also proactively aim to satisfy customer demand.
 However, maintaining inventories at high levels in an industry where expiration dates are a strong constraint can not be the only answer.
 Very often we are faced with logistical issues such as complex distribution networks, subject to different local laws, resulting in very high costs.
 But extreme fragmentation in the networks of manufacturing facilities, sales offices, distribution warehouses, suppliers and the number of actors in the supply chain must not lead to an inability to react.